 The problem: Your child stays up too late

-The scenario: Your child's bedtime is 8:30 p.m., but by the time he or she is ready for bed it's usually past your bedtime.
+The scenario: Your child's bedtime is 8:30 p.m., but by the time he or she is ready to sleep it's usually past your bedtime.

 The problem: Your child wakes up during the night

 The scenario: Your child wakes up during the night and won't fall asleep again without your help.

 The solution: If your child regularly wakes up and calls out to you during the night, try using the same techniques you'd use to help a child who won't fall asleep alone.